Table of Contents

 Christians need to encourage each other because in the world they will face tribulation (John 16:33).
 They will be persecuted for the truth and for their Lord.
 Jesus said, “A servant is not greater than his master.’
 If they persecuted Me, they will also persecute you.
 If they kept My word, they will keep yours also” (John 15:20).
 So, they need to help and support each other that their “light affliction, which is but for a moment” will work for them a “far more exceeding and eternal weight of glory” (2 Corinthians 4:17).

-The words of encouragement sustains the believers when they are going through trials (Hebrews 12:5).
+The word of encouragement sustains the believers when they are going through trials (Hebrews 12:5).
 It helps them develop patience (1 Corinthians 13:4-7; Galatians 5:22-26).
 And it inspires them with hope and faith (Romans 15:4).
 Disgorgement attacks all, even God’s servants.
-The prophet Elijah was very discouraged “he prayed that he might die, and said, “It is enough!
+The prophet Elijah was very discouraged he even “prayed that he might die, and said, “It is enough!
 Now, Lord, take my life, for I am no better than my fathers!”
 (1 Kings 19:4).
 But the Lord, in mercy, sent His angel and encouraged him and sustained his physical needs (verse 5).

 Solomon wrote, “Pleasant words are like a honeycomb, sweetness to the soul and health to the bones” (Proverbs 16:24).
 Science shows that there is a clear relation between words, moods, and health.
 Unsympathetic, hostile words bring sickness both to the speaker and to the hearer; but words of encouragement and kindness bring healing to the body.